peckishrine/aic8800_windows_drivers/README.md

 ## Driver Download
 * The driver date and version values displayed in the tables are based on Windows 10/11 x64 driver.
-* Because those drivers are designed generically, simply locate and install the latest version that offers maximum device support.
-* Always uninstall the existing driver before installing the latest one.

 ### USB Drivers for Dual-band Devices | AX900